Agriculture: Types

 Pastoralism involves managing domesticated animals.
 In nomadic pastoralism, herds of livestock are moved from place to place in search of pasture, fodder, and water.
-This type of farming is practised in arid and semi-arid regions of Sahara, Central Asia and some parts of India.
+This type of farming is practiced in arid and semi-arid regions of Sahara, Central Asia and some parts of India.

 In shifting cultivation, a small area of forest is cleared by cutting and burning the trees.
 The cleared land is used for growing crops for a few years until the soil becomes too infertile, and the area is abandoned.
 Another patch of land is selected and the process is repeated.
 This type of farming is practiced mainly in areas with abundant rainfall where the forest regenerates quickly.
 This practice is used in Northeast India, Southeast Asia, and the Amazon Basin.

 Subsistence farming is practiced to satisfy family or local needs alone, with little left over for transport elsewhere.
 It is intensively practiced in Monsoon Asia and South-East Asia.
 An estimated 2.5 billion subsistence farmers worked in 2018, cultivating about 60% of the earth's arable land.

-Intensive farming is cultivation to maximise productivity, with a low fallow ratio and a high use of inputs (water, fertilizer, pesticide and automation).
+Intensive farming is cultivation to maximize productivity, with a low fallow ratio and a high use of inputs (water, fertilizer, pesticide and automation).
 It is practiced mainly in developed countries.